Pandemic leads to appliance shortage

 "I didn't think that the pandemic was hitting the appliance world like it's hit other areas," said Henzes.

-James Burden drove 45 minutes from Wayne County to claim one of four remaining dishwashers after he heard from his daughter in New York who was struggling to find a fridge.
+James Burden drove 45 minutes from Wayne County to claim one of four remaining dishwashers after he heard from his daughter in New York, who was struggling to find a fridge.

 "They would have had to wait until December for a refrigerator if they didn't take an in-stock item," said Burden.

-Dunmore Appliance says it and the big box stores are in the same boat, factory shutdowns, and parts unavailable from overseas has led to a shortage in large kitchen appliances.
+Dunmore Appliance says it and the big box stores are in the same boat.
+Factory shutdowns and parts unavailable from overseas has led to a shortage in large kitchen appliances.

 Dunmore Appliance's showroom is now more of a warehouse because there aren't any new products to show off.

-"In the 33 years we've been in business the store has never looked like this.
+"In the 33 years we've been in business, the store has never looked like this.
 We've always had all displays out here, not one box in this entire store, it would be full of new appliances to choose from," said Gilette.